 - You have filed tax return(s) with the CRA with a tax year-end ending in 2019 (or if its tax returns for 2019 have not yet been submitted, 2018

 - You had an active and open business on March 1, 2020 and intend to continue to operate the business or to resume operations

 - You confirm the CEBA loan will be used to pay for operating expenses that cannot be deferred, such as wages, rent, utilities, insurance, debt payments and property tax

 - You have not applied for and are not intending to apply for CEBA at another financial institution under the same CRA business payroll number

-Use the CEBA Pre-Screen Tool to determine if your business may be eligible for enrollment.
+Use the CEBA Pre-Screen Tool to determine if your business may be eligible for enrolment.
 The Pre-Screen Tool is not an official CEBA application and does not guarantee approval for CEBA funding.
-Proceed to enrollment only after receiving a CEBA pre-screen number.
+Proceed to enrolment only after receiving a CEBA pre-screen number.